-I. Guidelines for Certificate of Recognition in Music Composition
+I. Guidelines for Certificates of Recognition

-The Certificate of Recognition in Music Composition provides a framework for progressive studies in composition, counterpoint, and orchestration.
-In addition to the required 12 credits of coursework, students must participate in at least three Student Composers' Recitals, submit a Portfolio by October 1 of the senior year, and pass THE LIST, a drop-the-needle recognition test of contemporary repertoire, before the certificate can be awarded.
-Required coursework includes: MUS 258, 259, 278, 279, 338, 339 (6 credits), 350, and 359.
+- The Certificate of Recognition in Music Composition provides a framework for progressive studies in composition, counterpoint, and orchestration.
+In addition to the required 12 credits of coursework, students must participate in at least three Student Composers' Recitals, submit a Portfolio by October 1 of the senior year, and pass THE LIST, a drop-the-needle recognition test of contemporary repertoire before the certificate can be awarded.
+Required coursework includes: MUS 258, 259, 278, 279, 338, 339 (6 credits), 350, and 359. - 2.
+The Certificate of Recognition in Sacred Music provides additional depth for Music Majors who wish to undertake progressive studies in Sacred Music.
+Many career musicians find supplementary income performing in churches and houses of worship throughout their career; this certificate enables students to do so with greater excellence and care for the relational needs of the worshipping community.
+The certificate requires 8 credits of coursework and a Final Project (MUS PRJ).
+MUS 203 is required, and students must choose 5 hours from among the following: MUS 320, 331, 332, 333, or 480 Special Topic in Sacred Music.